Hove War Memorial: Design

 Columns were fairly unusual as First World War memorials in Britain.
-Where they were topped with a sculpture, allegorical figures such as Victory were the usual choice, but several memorial committees chose Saint George, the patron saint of England.
+Where they were topped with a sculpture, allegorical figures such as Victory were the usual choice, but several memorial committees chose Saint George, the patron saint of England and of soldiers.
 Variations of Frampton's template appear in several places, the first (a Boer War memorial) at Radley College, Oxfordshire.
 Another stands in Maidstone in Kent, and Lutyens produced a near-identical design for Fordham War Memorial in Cambridgeshire, unveiled the same year as Hove's.
 All bear some resemblance to the statues of David by the Renaissance sculptor Donatello.
 Saint George was traditionally used to embody traditions of bravery, chivalry, and honour, which were also applied to Britain's war dead.

 A Guide to the Buildings of Brighton calls the memorial an "elegant and restrained homage to citizens of Hove who died during the First World War" and Historic England describes it as "an eloquent witness to the tragic impacts of world events on this community".
 Alasdair Glass, in an article for the Regency Society of Brighton and Hove, compared it unfavourably to the nearby Lewes War Memorial.
 Glass described the column as "unimpressive" and "diminished by its setting in the yawning void of Grand Avenue" and the statue as "formulaic and lacking originality" given its similarity to other works by Frampton.
 Glass also criticised the positioning of Saint George with his back to the sea, compared to Lewes's, which faces east towards the battlefields.
+The art historian Geoff Archer points out that Frampton was too old to have fought in the First World War and it is "therefore unsurprising that [he] would have recourse to the well-tried iconography of the mythical hero", whereas younger sculptors with personal experience of the war tended to prefer greater realism.